Lothair (clipper): Career

 The launch of Lothair was celebrated in some style.
 C. Fox Smith describes the event as follows:

-Lothair was one of the fastest tea clippers ever built.
+Lothair was one of the fastest tea clippers, judged to be in the top dozen or so by Andrew Shewen.
 On her maiden voyage under Captain Emlyn Peacock, departing London on 10 September 1870, she reached Yokohama, Japan, in 135 days.
 There is a contemporary description of her speed, quoted in Stuart Rankin's Shipyards, Granaries and Wharves walk:

 This was quite a compliment – the Flying Dutchman was a ghost ship of maritime legend, and the Thermopylae was renowned as the fastest tea clipper on the sea, a reputation seriously challenged only by the Cutty Sark.
 Records of some of the Lothair's achievements are as follows: